SANGSEOSEO/philosophy_datascience/02.Python programming/practical-python/Notes/03.프로그램조직화/01_Script.md

 ### Exercise 3.1: Structuring a program as a collection of functions

 Modify your `report.py` program so that all major operations, including calculations and output, are carried out by a collection of functions.
 Specifically:

-Modify your `report.py` program so that all major operations, including calculations and output, are carried out by a collection of functions.
-Specifically:

 * Create a function `print_report(report)` that prints out the report.